wso2/kubernetes-apim/README.md

 * [Deployment Pattern 3](advanced/am-pattern-3/README.md)
 * [Deployment Pattern 4](advanced/am-pattern-4/README.md)

+### Update the JWKS Endpoint

+The JWKS endpoint of the API Manager has the external facing hostname by default.
+This is not routable.
+To resolve this, you can alter the JWKS endpoint in the API Manager to use the API Manager's internal service name in Kubernetes.

+1. Log into Admin portal - https://am.wso2.com/admin/
+2. Navigate to Key Managers section and select the Resident Key Manager.
+3. Change the JWKS URL in the Certificates section to https://<cp-lb-service-name>:9443/oauth2/jwks.

+### Update certificate domain names

+To verify connecting peers API Manager use wso2carbon certificate.
+By default this only allows peers from localhost domain to connect.
+To allow connections from different domains you need to create a certificate with the allowed domain name list and add it to API Manager keystores.
+This can be done by mounting a volume with the modified keystores.
+You can find the APIM Manager keystores inside the *~/wso2am-4.1.0/repository/resources/security/* directory.

 ## Reporting issues

 We encourage you to report any issues and documentation faults regarding Kubernetes and Helm resources